IMAT1912/IMAT1912/lab_03/lab_03.md

 This is the crucial information we can use to [handle the error](https://docs.python.org/3/tutorial/errors.html#handling-exceptions).
 We need to wrap the dangerous code in a `try` statement with an `except` clause to handle the `ValueError`.

+>We don't always want to handle exceptions, sometimes they are useful in our code to indicate that we have done something wrong.

-There isn't much we can do if the user enters a bad command.
+In this case, there isn't much we can do if the user enters a bad command.
+We cannot avoid this situation and we want to handle it gracefully.
 So we will simply print out a message and stop processing the request.

 ```python